carlalbc/BIO634_2019/Day1_DataQC_and_mapping.md

 Congratulations you now can continue with the next step of our workflow! :octocat:

-NOTE: Exit the fastq folder using ***cd ..*** until you get to your main directory
+NOTE: Exit the fastq folder using `cd ..` until you get to your main directory

-## II) Mapping sequencing reads to a reference genome using the Burrows-Wheeler Aligner (BWA) tool
+## Part II: Mapping sequencing reads to a reference genome using the Burrows-Wheeler Aligner (BWA) tool

-BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
+[BWA](http://bio-bwa.sourceforge.net/) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 You can find the manual [here](http://bio-bwa.sourceforge.net/bwa.shtml)

-- In this part of the hands-on session we will map the cleaned reads from the previous steps to the reference genome of *E. coli*.
+:information_source: In this part of the hands-on session we will map the cleaned reads from the previous steps to the reference genome of *E. coli*.

-## Step 1: Download the reference genome and its annotation file
+### Step 1: Download the reference genome and its annotation file

 Go to the main folder (we called it mapping) and download the files.